 MOD IAP/34A1/37

-RESOLUTION 144 (Antalya, 2006)
+RESOLUTION 144 (Rev. Busan, 2014)

 Availability of model host-country agreements in advance for conferences and assemblies of the Union held away from Geneva

-The Plenipotentiary Conference of the International Telecommunication Union (Antalya, 2006),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 recalling

-a) the relevant provisions of the General Rules of conferences, assemblies and meetings of the Union, particularlysections 1, 2 and 3 of Chapter I thereof concerning the holding of conferences and assemblies when there is an inviting government;
+a) the relevant provisions of the General Rules of conferences, assemblies and meetings of the Union, particularly:

+- sections 1, 2 and 3 of Chapter I thereof concerning the holding of conferences and assemblies when there is an inviting government, and

+- section 12 of Chapter II thereof concerning setting up of committees;

 b) the relevant provisions of Article 5 of the ITU Convention concerning duties and responsibilities of the General Secretariat, and particularly No. 97, which provides that the Secretary-General shall provide, where appropriate in cooperation with the inviting government, the secretariat of conferences of the Union;